DistroByte/ansible/git/README.md

 # Git

-An ansible role that installs git on the target hosts.
+Installs git on the target hosts.

 ## Example Playbook